 Yes, AIS-R students have the opportunity to be involved in a wide variety of activities through the “After School Activities” (ASA) program.
 Students may enroll in activities in many areas such as athletics, computers, music, fine arts, and many other teacher-developed activities.
 In addition, there are a wide variety of clubs that offer service opportunities and develop leadership skills.
 Each division has its own Student Council.
 The Middle School has a Model United Nations and a National Junior Honor Society club, in addition to many more.
 The High School has a wide variety of clubs including Model United Nations, National Honor Society, Aspiring Doctors club and many more.
 AIS-R also boasts a rich fine and performing arts program with choir, band, orchestra, student written and directed performances, all-school plays, grade level assembly performances and art shows.
-And finally, AIS-R has an extensive athletics program, participating in SAIKAC, ISSL-R and NEUC tournaments, giving students a myriad of opportunities to travel and play sports.
+And finally, AIS-R has an extensive athletics program, participating in SAIKAC, ISSL-R and MEUC tournaments, giving students a myriad of opportunities to travel and play sports.

 33. What are the technology requirements at home?

-An important component of AIS-R’s learning program are our online learning platforms, Blogs and Moodle, which teachers use to extend learning environment beyond the classroom.
+An important component of AIS-R’s learning program are our online learning platforms, Blogs (ES) and Moodle, which teachers use to extend learning environment beyond the classroom.
 Student access to Blogs and Moodle at home is essential for students to check and complete homework assignments, receive teacher feedback, and learn what they missed in their classes after absences.
 Parents can also use Blogs and Moodle to check assignments and learn what is being taught in their children’s classes.

 - Internet access (minimum 2MB connection recommended)

 - Chrome (recommended), Firefox or a similar Internet Browser

 - A PDF reader (Adobe Reader or Apple Preview)